ADT vs. Frontpoint Security

 As far security providers go, ADT is on the more expensive end of the spectrum.
-While its landline monitoring prices are a little lower than Frontpoint’s, ADT’s Pulse monitoring plans are substantially higher.
+While its landline monitoring prices are lower than Frontpoint’s, ADT’s Command monitoring plans are substantially higher.

-And not just higher than Frontpoint—ADT’s Pulse + Video plan is more expensive than almost every other provider we’ve reviewed.
+And not just higher than Frontpoint—ADT’s top Command plan is more expensive than almost every other provider we’ve reviewed.